 The mining industry is intensely competitive in all phases of exploration, development and production and the Corporation competes with many companies possessing greater financial and technical resources.
 Competition in the mining industry is primarily for mineral rich properties that can be developed and produced economically, the technical expertise to find, develop, and operate such properties, the labour to operate the properties, and the capital for the purpose of funding such properties.
 Many competitors not only explore for and mine base metals, but conduct refining and marketing operations on a global basis.
-Such competition may result in the Corporation being unable to acquire desired properties, to recruit or retain qualified employees or to acquire the capital necessary to fund its operations and develop its properties.
+Such competition may result in the Corporation being unable to acquire desired properties.
 There is no assurance that even if commercial quantities of minerals are discovered, a ready market will exist for their sale.
 Factors beyond the control of the Corporation may affect the marketability of any minerals discovered.
 These factors include market fluctuations, the proximity and capacity of commercial markets and processing equipment, government regulations, including regulations relating to prices, taxes, royalties, land tenure, land use, importing and exporting of minerals and environmental protection.
 The exact effect of these factors cannot be accurately predicted, but the combination of these factors may result in the Corporation not receiving an adequate return on invested capital.
 Existing or future competition in the mining industry could have material adverse effects on the Corporation's prospects for mineral exploration and success in the future.